OctopusDeploy/blog/blog/2019-09/why-use-nginx-unit/index.md

 NGINX Unit installs in seconds, is started with a single command, and will host your first application with a single update to the configuration.
 It doesn't require agents, control planes, databases or a dedicated cluster to run.

-When you compare this to the about of work that has to go into your average cloud deployment or getting a Kubernetes cluster up an running for the first time, NGINX Unit is a breath of fresh air.
+When you compare this to the amount of work that has to go into your average cloud deployment or getting a Kubernetes cluster up an running for the first time, NGINX Unit is a breath of fresh air.

 What you see is what you get with NGINX Unit, making it easy to deploy, reason about and diagnose.